DaniellBlach/Health-Clinic/README.md

 # Health Clinic

-My Bachelor's thesis, entitled „Development of a Web Application Supporting the Work of a Health Clinic".
+My Bachelor's thesis entitled „Development of a Web Application Supporting the Work of a Health Clinic".

 ## Descrription